Albrtito/ObsidianNotes/02-Atomic/1728386212 - The network layer.md

 ## Network service model:
 The netwok service model could provide tons of different services, security, in-order delivery, guaranteed delivery, congestion or flow control… However **only one service is provided**, the [[1728387775 - Best effort services|best-effort service]].

+## Network layer protocols:
+There are several network layer protocols, here is a list of them:
++ [[1730651695 - The Internet Protocol (IP)|The Internet Protocol (IP)]] defines the format that the datagrams inside the network layer must have.

 ***